zachicecreamcohn/comment-catcher/README.md

 Comment Catcher is designed to work efficiently with large codebases by using a targeted scanning approach:

 - **Only scans changed files as entry points** - Instead of scanning your entire codebase (which could be 10,000+ files), dependency-cruiser only scans the files you actually changed
-- **Traverses outward from there** - From those changed files, it finds their dependents up to the depth you specify (default: 3 levels)
+- **Traverses in both directions from there** - From those changed files, it finds related files up to the depth you specify (default: 3 levels):
+  - Files that import the changed files (dependents)
+  - Files that the changed files import (dependencies)
 - **Low memory cache** - Uses a 100ms cache duration to minimize memory usage

-This means if you changed 5 files in a 10,000 file codebase, it will only scan those 5 files plus their dependents, not all 10,000 files.
+This means if you changed 5 files in a 10,000 file codebase, it will only scan those 5 files plus their related files, not all 10,000 files.